worldpeaceenginelabs/CLOUD-ATLAS.OS/README.md

 ![image](https://github.com/user-attachments/assets/ef465199-8a65-465f-8c84-720b2f166ce3)
 <br><br>

 ### 2. Virtual Encyclopedia
+6 Million Wikipedia articles transformed into immersive, animated 3D scenes and objects—geolocated on a global map and powered by BitTorrent.
+The more people use it, the more scalable, faster and rich the content becomes.<br>

 Picture a **3D animated Wikipedia** where articles come to life as **interactive objects or scenes roaming the globe**, based on the content of each article.
-Imagine spotting a **green giraffe sipping coffee at Starbucks**—an anomaly that hints at a **factual error or absurdity** in the source Wikipedia article, and automatically **flags a correction request** to the Wikipedia community.
+Imagine spotting a **green giraffe sipping coffee at Starbucks**—an anomaly that hints at a **factual error or absurdity** in the source Wikipedia article, and automatically **flags a correction request** to the Wikipedia community.<br>

-When we transfer all **6 million+ Wikipedia articles** into 3D objects and scenes for the first iteration, the **interaction between articles will reveal inconsistencies and contradictions**, helping to **flag wrong information** throughout the entire Wikipedia.
+When we transfer all **6 million+ Wikipedia articles** into 3D objects and scenes for the first iteration, the **interaction between articles will reveal inconsistencies and contradictions**, helping to **flag wrong information** throughout the entire Wikipedia.<br>

 This feature transforms information into a **living, visual experience**—blending **learning, truth detection, and storytelling** in a gamified, immersive world.
 You don’t need to be an expert to help correct the complete knowledge of mankind—you just need **eyes and a brain**.